 The Self Evaluation Report and associated documents were sent to the expert panel before site visit/in advance.
-The panel identified the particular Standards which best matched their expertise although all members reviewed all the documents and prepared areas of enquiry for the 3-day site visit which took place on 17th, 18th, and 19th October 2023 at the University.
-During the visit, the panel identified several documents which were needed to add further information and evidence, and these were requested prior to the conclusion of the visit.
+The panel identified the Standards which best matched their expertise, although all members reviewed all the documents and prepared areas of enquiry for the 3-day site visit on 17th, 18th and 19th October 2023 at the University.
+During the visit, the panel identified several documents needed to add further information and evidence, and these were requested prior to the visit's conclusion.

+The panel reviewed the English, Armenian and Russian programmes simultaneously.
 During the site visit all panel members attended meetings with key personnel associated with the programme, including Rector and Vice Rectors, Heads of Department, Dean, Student Services managers, Quality Assurance Department representatives, Lecturers, students, alumni, employers, and Student Parliament Presidents.
-Additionally, the panel visited, observed practice in and were able to ask questions in two clinical areas, research facilities, library, and student areas.
+Also, the panel visited, observed practice in and asked questions in two clinical areas, research facilities, library, and student areas.